WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/21_Ecclesiastes/Eccl_1.md

 And I applied my heart to know wisdom and to know madness and folly.
 I perceived that this also is but a striving after wind.

 ###### 18
-For in much wisdom is much vexation, and he who increases knowledge increases sorrow. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For in much wisdom is much vexation, and he who increases knowledge increases sorrow.

 ***